 The Young Physician Section (YPS) has a Governing Council that is responsible for directing the programs and activities of the YPS.
 As a governing council member, your involvement includes attending the AMA Annual and Interim meetings and one GC meeting, various conference calls and regular email communication.
-There is also a young physician position on the AMA Board of Trustees, Minority Affairs Section, Women Physicians Congress, and GLBT Advisory Committee.
+There is also a young physician position on the AMA Board of Trustees, Minority Affairs Section, Women Physicians Section, and GLBT Advisory Committee.
 Detailed information about these positions and how to apply is included below.

 Young physicians interested in gay, lesbian, bisexual, and transgender (GLBT) health can apply for the Young Physicians Section (YPS) position on the GLBT Advisory Committee.
 The Advisory Committee meets twice per year, in conjunction with AMA House of Delegates meetings.
 The committee advises the AMA Board of Trustees on issues affecting GLBT physicians, students, and patients, and helps develop strategies, programs and policies to better serve this important segment.
 The GLBT Advisory Committee consists of seven members appointed by the AMA Board of Trustees who serve two-year terms with a two-term maximum.
-Applications for the YPS position on the GLBT Advisory Committee will be accepted beginning in January 2013.
+Applications for the YPS position on the GLBT Advisory Committee will be accepted beginning in January 2015.

 Young physicians committed to addressing the concerns of physicians and patients from underrepresented minority groups can apply to be the Young Physicians Section (YPS) Representative to the AMA Minority Affairs Section Governing Council.
-The Minority Affairs Section Governing Council meets 3 times per year, and the YPS Representative is one of nine members of the Council.
+The Minority Affairs Section Governing Council meets three times per year, and the YPS Representative is one of nine members of the Council.
 The Minority Affairs Section's goals and objectives include increasing the number of underrepresented minority medical students and physicians, providing a forum for networking and advocacy on minority issues, and eliminating racial and ethnic health disparities.
 Applications for this position will be accepted beginning in January 2014.